hspaay/iotc.golang/README.md

 ## Prerequisites

 1. Golang

    This guide assumes that you are familiar with programming in golang, and have golang 1.13 or newer installed.
 If you are new to golang, check out their website https://golang.org/doc/install for more information.

 2. MQTT broker

    A working [MQTT broker](https://en.wikipedia.org/wiki/MQTT) (message bus) is needed to test and run a publisher.
-Mosquitto is a lightweight MQTT broker that runs nicely on Linux (including Raspberry-pi), Mac, and Windows.
-More info can be found here: https://mosquitto.org/.
-Only a single broker is needed for all you publishers.
+[Mosquitto](https://mosquitto.org/) is a lightweight MQTT broker that runs nicely on Linux (including Raspberry-pi), Mac, and Windows.
+Only a single broker is needed for all your publishers.
 For a home automation application you will do fine with running Mosquitto on a Raspberry-pi 2, 3 or 4 connected to a small UPS and park it somewhere out of sight.

    For industrial or government applications that require GDPR or SOC2 compliance, look at enterprise message brokers such as [HiveMQT](www.hivemq.com), [RabbitMQT](https://www.rabbitmq.com/), [Apache ActiveMQ](https://activemq.apache.org/).
 For hosted cloud versions look at [CloudMQTT](www.cloudmqtt.com) (uses managed Mosquitto instances under the hood).
 Amazon AWS and Google also support IoT message buses and are worth a look.